 #35 Drink in the Local Flavor at Indianapolis Breweries

-Other top breweries in and around downtown are the previously mentioned St. Joseph Brewery, Chilly Water Brewing Company and Fountain Square Brew Company.
+Other top breweries in and around downtown are the previously mentioned St. Joseph Brewery, Chilly Water Brewing Company, Brew Link Brewing and Fountain Square Brew Company.

-Pro Tip: Indianapolis is not just for beer drinkers…there are wineries in the city, too.
-Wine aficionados can sample Indy wine at Easley Winery or Peace Water Winery.
+Boosey Tip: Indianapolis is not just for beer drinkers…there are wineries in the city, too.
+Guests can sample Indy wine at Easley Winery or Peace Water Winery.

 #36 Get Nostalgic at Tibbs Drive-In Movie Theater

-For a full dose of nostalgia, visitors should head west of the city center to one of the cool places in Indianapolis: Tibbs Drive-In Theater.
+For a full dose of nostalgia, visitors should head west to one of the cool places in Indianapolis: Tibbs Drive-In Theater.

 Showing both retro classics and new releases, Tibbs Drive-In theater has been a mainstay in Indy since 1967.
 Featuring four screens (and a concession stand), guests pick a parking space and tune in the movie sound on their FM radio.

-Pro Tip: While we think going to a drive-in theater is one of the best things for couples to do in Indianapolis, it’s one of the top Indianapolis attractions for families, as well.
+Pro Tip: We believe going to a drive-in theater is one of the best things for couples to do in Indianapolis, but it’s one of the top Indianapolis attractions for families.

 #37 See Sculptures at the Indianapolis Art Center

-Pro Tip: Locals (or long-term visitors) can enroll in one of the many art classes taught at the center.
+Local Tip: Long-term visitors can enroll in one of the many art classes taught at the center.

 #38 Pay Respects at the Crown Hill Cemetery